FalconDinesh/HighThroughputJavaApp/thought-process.md

     1. Using ConcurrentHashMap in local(Deprecated)
     2. Using Redis as distributed in-mem cache store.(Deprecated)
     3. Integrated Spring Webflux with Redis(Currently In-Use)
-    4. Using Cassandra inplace of Redis(IN progress)
+    4. Using Cassandra inplace of Redis.

 ### Initial setup